ultravioletrs/cube-docs/docs/integrations/continue.md

 Example prompts:

-- “Explain this function”
+- Explain this function
-- “Refactor this TypeScript file”
+- Refactor this TypeScript file
-- “Write unit tests for this module”
+- Write unit tests for this module

 ---